-Scope Management Plans for Project Management Professionals
+Scope Baseline: A Comprehensive Guide for Project Management Professionals

 Project Managers need to understand a Scope Baseline, how it fits within the Scope Management Plan, and how to implement it in different project environments.